Software Design#

 MuscatExtentions#

-Support for the MED format, used with Code_Aster in particular
+Support for the MED format, used with the finite element solver Code_Aster in particular

 Support for Code_Aster integration scheme